7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Backups.md

 # Azure Backups

-The Azure Backup service provides a simple, secure, and cost-effective solution for backing up your data.
+The Azure Backup service provides a simple, secure and cost-effective solution for backing up an organistion's data.
 Administrators implement the Microsoft Azure Recovery Services (MARS) agent for Azure Backup to recover their data from the Microsoft Azure cloud.
 Azure Backup Service is a backup layer that spans many Azure services - Scales, secures data at-rest and in-transit with unlimited data transfer:
 - On-Premise, Azure VMs, Azure Fiels, SQL Server (via Azure VM), SAP HANNA databases (vie Azure VM), Azure Database for PostgreSQL
 - Azure Backup directly integerated with Azure Services - not searchable based on service name
 - Offload on-premises backups